Plotting eReefs data

 Work out the bounds of the gridded data.
 We can then use this to find out which grid cell best matches our location of interest.

-Note: This only works because the AIMS eReefs aggregate datasets are regridded onto a regularly spaced grid.
+Note: This only works because the AIMS eReefs aggregated datasets are regridded onto a regularly spaced grid.
 The original raw model data is on a curvilinear grid and this approach would not work for that data.

 lons = nc_data.variables['longitude'][:]